nebu73/Gryphon/README.md

 It uses the PROTOS_[Prococol].py archives as modules to charge as many protocols as needed.

-Its beeing upgraded and Updated for Hack & Beers Bilbao .
+The Sending service is now working and stable, im working in the Receiver part .

 Have Fun Learning and Hacking!